JohnRazonado/2ndYear-CVSU-Notes/(DCIT 24) Information Management/Introduction.md

 ## Data

+- Information in raw or unorganized forms
+	- refer to, or represent, conditions, ideas, or objects.
+- Limitless and present everywhere in the universe.

-Information in raw or unorganized forms ( such as alphabets, numbers, or symbols) that refer to, or represent, conditions, ideas, or objects.
-Data is limitless and present everywhere in the universe.
+%%Information in raw or unorganized forms ( such as alphabets, numbers, or symbols) that refer to, or represent, conditions, ideas, or objects.
+Data is limitless and present everywhere in the universe.%%

 Most data is being converted into a digital format:
 - Driven by user demand